wp-plugins/database-backup-amazon-s3/readme.txt

 Author: Sasha Junior
 Contributors: WPAdm.com

+WP Database Backup plugin helps you to create Database Backup and Restore Database Backup easily on single click.Manual or automated backups.
-Amazon S3 Backup Plugin to create Database Amazon S3 Backup of your Web Page
+Database backup Amazon S3 to backup database / restore database of Web Page.
+Database backup to Amazon S3 Cloud

 == Description ==

-Supports WordPress Backups to Local Storage or upload Backup to Amazon S3.
+Database Backup Amazon S3 to create Database Backup & Restore Database Backup easy.
+Database Backups can be uploaded to Amazon S3 Cloud to store database backup on safe place - Amazon S3 Cloud

 * Local Backup: create the Database Backup of Web Page and store this at Local Storage of the Site;
-* Amazon S3 Backup: create the Database Backup of Web Page at Local Storage and upload this to Amazon S3;
+* Amazon S3 Backup to Cloud: create the Database Backup of Web Page at Local Storage and upload this to Amazon S3 Cloud;
 * Administrate ALL of Backups for ALL of your sites from one place – WPAdm-account (FULLY FREE);
+* Automated backup can be scheduled with an account at wpadm.com;

 You can create your WPAdm account for central Backup administration at http://www.wpadm.com